Mark Gilroy

-Mark Gilroy is an American publisher and author notable for writing character-driven crime thrillers.
+Mark Gilroy (born August 14, 1958) is an American publisher and author notable for writing character-driven crime thrillers.
 USA Today reviewer Serena Chase described his crime thriller Cuts Like A Knife as an "intense, eerie, funny and suspenseful thriller with a very subtle faith thread that enriches rather than suffocates the story."
 Publishers Weekly described the thriller as having an "evil criminal, dedicated cop, and exciting ending."
 A reviewer of his second novel, Every Breath You Take, suggested that "shifts between private and public reactions nicely fit the spiritual themes in the material."
 Gilroy has worked thirty years in the publishing industry.